 The law gave protection to the author by granting fourteen-year copyrights, with a fourteen-year renewal possible if the author was still alive.

 At the most practical level, the subject matter of intellectual property is largely codified in Anglo-American copyright, patent, and trade secret law, as well as in the moral rights granted to authors and inventors within the continental European doctrine.
 Although these systems of property encompass much of what is thought to count as intellectual property, they do not map out the entire landscape.
-Even so, Anglo-American systems of copyright, patent, trade secret, and trademark, along with certain continental doctrines, provide a rich starting point for understanding intellectual property (Moore 2001).
-We'll take them up in turn.
+Even so, Anglo-American systems of copyright, patent, trade secret, and trademark, along with certain continental doctrines, provide a rich starting point for understanding intellectual property (Moore 1998a).
+We will take them up in turn.

 As a modern workaround for the first sale rule, many online content providers, rather than selling a copy of a work, simply offer licensing agreements (through click-wrap, shrink-wrap, etc.) that allow only specific uses of protected content.
 These approaches to protecting intellectual works are relatively new and seemingly build upon the copyright systems already in place.
 For example, by using licensing agreements to guarantee different levels of downstream access, the Creative Commons and Copyleft models seek to expand the commons of thought and expression (Stallman 1997; Lessig 2004).
 An owner may allow others to build upon a protected work provided that the “new” work is similarly accessible or usable.
+Note that the moral bindingness of these contracts/agreements presuppose prior entitlements (hinting at the moral justifications offered below).
+For example, if neither party to a Copyleft license owns or has legitimate title to the intellectual work in question, then the resulting agreement/license will not be binding.
+Thus, Creative Commons and Copyleft models are actually built upon ownership or entitlement claims to intellectual works.

 As with copyright, there are restrictions on the domain of patent protection.
 The U.S. Patent Act requires usefulness, novelty, and non-obviousness of the subject matter.
 The usefulness requirement is typically deemed satisfied if the invention can accomplish at least one of its intended purposes.
 Needless to say, given the expense of obtaining a patent, most machines, articles of manufacture, and processes are useful in this minimal sense.

 A more robust requirement on the subject matter of a patent is that the invention defined in the claim for patent protection must be new or novel.
 There are several categories or events, all defined by statute, that can anticipate and invalidate a claim of a patent (35 U.S.C. §101 (1988)).
 In general, the novelty requirement invalidates patent claims if the invention was publicly known before the patent applicant invented it.
+For example, someone could not obtain a patent on the production of stained glass by mixing potash and sand, heating the mixture to 3000 Fahrenheit, and then adding different metallic oxide powders to produce different colors, even if the inventor in this case independently came up with this process.

 In addition to utility and novelty, the third restriction on patentability is non-obviousness.
 United States patent law requires that the invention not be obvious to one ordinarily skilled in the relevant art at the time the invention was made.
 A hypothetical individual is constructed and the question is asked, “Would this invention be obvious to an expert in the relevant field?”
 If it would be obvious to this imaginary individual then the patent claim fails the test (35 U.S.C. §103).